Kiss (When the Sun Don't Shine)

-"Kiss (When the Sun Don't Shine)" is a song by Dutch Eurodance group Vengaboys.
-It was released in November 1999 as the lead single from their third studio album, The Platinum Album (2000).
-The song reached number one on the New Zealand Singles Chart and peaked within the top 10 in Canada, Denmark, Flanders, Germany, Iceland, Ireland, the Netherlands, Spain, Sweden, and the United Kingdom.
+"Kiss (When the Sun Don't Shine)" is a song by Dutch Eurodance group Vengaboys, released in November 1999, by Breakin' and Positiva Records, as the lead single from their third studio album, The Platinum Album (2000).
+The song is both written and produced by Danski & DJ Delmundo and was quite successful on the charts in several countries around the world.
+It reached number one on the New Zealand Singles Chart and peaked within the top 10 in Canada, Denmark, Flanders, Germany, Iceland, Ireland, the Netherlands, Spain, Sweden, and the United Kingdom.
+The accompanying music video was directed by Masashi Muto and filmed in Japan.

 Critical reception

 AllMusic described the song as a "hi-energy dance anthem" in their review of The Platinum Album.

 Music video

-The music video for "Kiss (When the Sun Don't Shine)" was shot in Tokyo during the Vengaboys Millennium world tour.
+The music video for "Kiss (When the Sun Don't Shine)" was directed by Masashi Muto and shot in Tokyo, Japan during the Vengaboys Millennium world tour.
 It features the Para Para, a synchronized dance that originated in Japan.